 Spoiler Warning Below

 Greta is left in charge of Brahms as his parents are away on an extended holiday.
-The parents treat the doll as if he is a real living boy, giving him music lessons and reading to him, and Greta is to do the same.
-She is given a list of peculiar rules as well, which she ignores initially.
-Her only visitor to the estate is Malcolm, a grocery delivery man.
-He informs Greta of the sad history of the family.
-That Brahms was a real boy who died in a fire over 20 years ago.
+The parents treat the doll as if he is a real living boy, giving him music lessons and reading to him – and Greta is to do the same.
+She is given a list of peculiar rules as well, which she scoffs at and ignores.
+Her only human interaction is Malcolm, who delivers groceries from time to time.
+He informs Greta of the sad history of the family and the reason the couple treats the doll so well.

 As Greta settles into life at the home, while ignoring the rules, she begins to experience strange things.
-She can hear a child crying, her things go missing and Brahms is sometimes found in new positions and places.
+She can hear a child crying and her things tend to go missing.
+Even more frightening is that she sometimes finds Brahms in new positions and places.
 She realizes that Brahms is “alive” and recognizes that she must follow the rules to appease him.

 This “twist” really ruined the film for me.
-It reminded me too much of Black Christmas, where the killer was living in the walls after being presumed dead.
-I wonder why the parents would keep him there, and how they built such an intricate system of wall tunnels and secret doors.
+It reminded me too much of Black Christmas, where the killer was also living in the walls after being presumed dead.
+I wonder why the parents would keep him there, and how they built such an intricate system of tunnels and secret doors.
+Especially without no ones knowledge.
 A supernatural reasoning would have been so much more appealing and terrifying.
 For me, humans with motivation aren’t quite as scary as the spiritual.